christeredvartsen/circleci-persist-env-vars-orb/README.md

 # Persist environment variables in CircleCI jobs

-This orb can be used to persist enviromment variables between jobs in CircleCI builds.
+This [orb](https://circleci.com/docs/2.0/using-orbs/) can be used to persist enviromment variables between jobs in [CircleCI](https://circleci.com) builds.

+# Usage

+Look at the [orb page](https://circleci.com/orbs/registry/orb/christeredvartsen/persist-env) for usage examples.

+# License

+MIT